A ribbon development along the road from Uxbridge to Yiewsley, parallel with the Grand Union Canal to its west

 Cowley was first recorded in the tenth century as Cofenlea, ‘the woodland clearing of a man called Cofa’.

-The twelfth-century church of St Laurence was the smallest parish church in Middlesex and remains unenlarged today.
+Shown in the photo below, the twelfth-century church of St Laurence was the smallest parish church in Middlesex and remains unenlarged today.
 St Laurence’s parish used to cover a very irregular 300 acres, “mixed up with Hillingdon in such a way as defies description.”
 For this reason, the medieval history of Cowley is so intertwined with that of Hillingdon as to have made the two indistinguishable at times.

 Houses and cottages lined the High Street in the 17th and early 18th centuries, including Vine Cottage, the Crown inn, Maygood’s Farm, Poplar Cottage and Cowley House.
 A surprising number of these early properties have survived to the present day, although often much altered.